lul29/Phys212/week-9-rc-circuits-and-magnetism/review-material-week-9.md

  <lrn-math>\vec{\tau}=\vec{r}\times\vec{F} </lrn-math>

- The magnitude of this product is what we have been using up to now <lrn-math>|\tau| =rF\sin\theta </lrn-math> where the angle is the angle between the two vectors.
-The direction is given by a new right-hand rule.
+ The magnitude of this product is <lrn-math>|\tau| =rF\sin\theta </lrn-math> where the angle is the angle between the two vectors.
 The order is important for the cross product and the direction is given by the right-hand rule.
 There are two ways to do the right-hand rule.
 I prefer the second (to the right) in this image.

 [ciscode|rev=1|tool=elmsmedia|item=4603|entity_type=node|render=display_mode|display_mode=image]